 In 1907, after both his father and mother had died, Hitler went to Vienna, at that time the capital of one of the great powers of Europe, the Austro-Hungarian Empire.
 He intended to become an artist.
 However, he failed in his attempts to enter the Academy of Fine Art.
 He tried to earn a living by painting, but life was tough.
 He was very poor, and often homeless.

 It was at this time that he came into contact with many of the ideas that were to be so important to him in later life.
 He came to believe that all life is a struggle for survival, and the stronger inevitably dominate the weaker.
 He (like many others of his time) held that this applied as much to whole races as it did to individuals; some races were innately superior to others, and the Germans and other northern European races were superior to the rest.
 These were the Aryans, the Master races.
 Slavs, Negroes, and above all Jews, were at the bottom of the racial hierarchy.
 He thought that, in order to retain their racial superiority, the Master races should keep their blood “pure” by not interbreeding with members of other races.

-These views were coloured by a growing personal hatred of the Jews.
-Perhaps unfortunate experiences contributed to this: the director of the School of Fine Art who turned down his application was a Jew; and he was sacked from one of the much-needed jobs he had, as a builder’s labourer, when a union official who happened to be a Jew found out that he was not a union member.
+These views were colored by a growing personal hatred of the Jews.
+Perhaps unfortunate experiences contributed to this: the director of the School of Fine Art who turned down his application was a Jew; and he was sacked from one of the much-needed jobs he had, as a builder’s laborer, when a union official who happened to be a Jew found out that he was not a union member.

 Hitler’s war service

 He left Vienna in 1913 to avoid being called up into the Austrian army, but in 1914 when the First World War broke out, Hitler immediately joined up, into a German regiment.